GabeScott/standard-works-vault/General Conference/2002 October - A Voice of Gladness for Our Children.md

 # A Voice of Gladness for Our Children

-*By By Coleen K. Menlove - Primary General President*
+By Coleen K. Menlove - *Primary General President*

 *Given in the October session of the 2002 General Conference*

+>*This is our charge, this is our opportunity: to diligently teach and testify to our children of the truthfulness of the gospel of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/a-voice-of-gladness-for-our-children?lang=eng)